esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ![](fig/augment_and_mesh.png){alt='augmented by waves chest x-ray'}

-That last transform doesn't look so realistic.
-The chest became very wide, and it was obvious, but there are other potential augmentations that could get us into trouble we might not see.
-When it comes to augmenting data, there are many possibilities.
-Just be careful to make realistically augmented data.
-Only a subject matter expert, usually a pathologist or nuclear medicine specialist or radiologist, will know what possible realistic data literally looks like.
+The last transformation doesn’t appear realistic.
+The chest became noticeably widened, which could be problematic.
+When augmenting data, there are numerous possibilities, but it's crucial to ensure the augmented data remains realistic.
+Only a subject matter expert (typically a pathologist, nuclear medicine specialist, or radiologist) can accurately determine what realistic data should look like.

 ## Images' features

-Until now we have worked on an example where we were working directly on images.
-A lot of machine learning can be done on values derived from images (which we typically turn into tabular data).
-In fact you can even combine images and all kinds of tabular data for machine learning in various ways; but before we discuss this, let's consider just image features (which we can organize into tabular data along with patient and/or machine charecteristics) as an input for machine learning.

-Two examples are of image features are volume data and radiomic data.
-Of course at scale (when we have thousands of images) we do not want to measure our images to get volume data or other measurements by hand.
-Legend has it that Benjamin Felson (an undeniable grandfather of modern chest X-ray analysis) got some of his statistics about chest X-rays by reading hundreds and hundreds by hand and counting.
-Numbers, for research subjects, in the hundreds now seem quiant.
-With pre-built pipelines we now have the power to process thousands of images at a time.
+So far, we've focused on examples where we directly manipulate images.
+However, much of ML involves working with derived values from images, often converted into tabular data.
+In fact, it's possible to combine images with various types of tabular data in multiple ways for ML.
+But before exploring these methods, let's first consider using image features alone as inputs for ML.

+Two notable examples of image features are volumetric data and radiomic data.
+Handling such data at scale—when dealing with thousands of images—typically involves automated processes rather than manual measurements.
+In the past, pioneers like Benjamin Felson, a founding figure in modern chest X-ray analysis, painstakingly analyzed hundreds of X-rays by hand to gather statistics.
+Today, processing pipelines allow us to efficiently analyze thousands of images simultaneously.

-We want to put images into a pipeline that will give us various kinds data back automatically.
-An example of such a feature pipeline (for brain imaging) is [Freesurfer](https://surfer.nmr.mgh.harvard.edu/).
-It helps us to get volume and some other data from brain imaging.
+We aim to integrate images into a pipeline that automatically generates various types of data.
+A notable example of such a feature pipeline, particularly for brain imaging, is [Freesurfer](https://surfer.nmr.mgh.harvard.edu/).
+Freesurfer facilitates the extraction of volume and other relevant data from brain imaging scans.

 ::::::::::::::::::::::::::::::::::::: challenge

+## Challenge: Identifying issues with pipeline outputs in the absence of original images

-## Thought Challenge: Can you see some problems in using output of a pipeline without acessing the original images?
+Consider potential issues that could arise from using the output of a pipeline without accessing the original images.

-Think of a couple scenarios where this could be problematic, and possible solutions.

 :::::::::::::::::::::::: solution

 ## Solution

-No one really gauruntees the accuracy of most pipelines.
-The authors of this lesson have had experiences when checking back on images they discovered the pipeline had mislabelled or miscounted features.
-The most important step you can take is to check some of your data by hand.
-If that is not possible, use existing literature to figure out what is actually likely for counts and volumes.
-You could also ask a radiologist if the numbers 'feel' correct.
-If your counts and volumes make no sense by what is known, you probably have a faulty pipeline, proceeed with caution.
+One major concern is accuracy, as pipelines may mislabel or miscount features, potentially leading to unreliable data analysis or model training.
+To mitigate these issues, consider:

+- Manual verification: validate pipeline outputs by manually reviewing a subset of images to ensure consistency with expected results.
+- Literature review: consult existing research to establish benchmarks for feature counts and volumes, helping identify discrepancies that may indicate pipeline errors.
+- Expert consultation: seek insights from radiologists or domain experts to assess the credibility of pipeline outputs based on their clinical experience.

+Proceed with caution when relying on pipeline outputs, especially without direct access to the original images.

 :::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Morphometric or volumetric data is just one type of derived data.
-Radmiomics is another.
-Radiomics is the study of the mathematical qualities of areas of images, for example the entropy or kurtosis.
-Similar analyses have been applied to pathology and called pathomics.
-Some might summarize radiomics and pathomics as advanced texture analysis applied to medical imaging.
-Others would argue that these fields include a larger variety of data, indeed potentially any quatitiate data, than are normally used in texture analysis.
+Morphometric or volumetric data represents one type of derived data, but radiomics introduces another dimension.
+Radiomics involves analyzing mathematical characteristics within images, such as entropy or kurtosis.
+Similar methodologies applied to pathology are referred to as pathomics.
+Some define radiomics and pathomics as advanced texture analysis in medical imaging, while others argue they encompass a broader range of quantitative data than traditional texture analysis methods.

-Whatever data we decide to derive we typically we want to segment and/or mask an image down to the area we care about, then apply some code to derive radiomic (or pathomic) features.
-While we could write the code ourselves, it's better to use a known package for reproducibility.
-To be truly reproducible in the future we should also think about the standards of the International Bio-imaging Stanstards Initiative [IBSI](https://theibsi.github.io/).
-Below is a table of open* libaries:
+Regardless of the data type chosen, the typical approach involves segmenting and/or masking an image to isolate the area of interest, followed by applying algorithms to derive radiomic or pathomic features.
+While it's possible to develop custom code for this purpose, using established packages is preferred for ensuring reproducibility.
+For future reproducibility, adherence to standards such as those set by the International Bio-imaging Standards Initiative ([IBSI](https://theibsi.github.io/)) is crucial.

+Below is a list of open-source* libraries that facilitate this type of analysis:

 |        | `mirp`    | `pyradiomics`        | `LIFEx`           |`radiomics`           |